linkedin marketing guide

 • Personalize your connection requests - As a company page, you can't send LinkedIn connections, but your employees can.
 Make sure they mention your brand in that note.

-3.7.
-Use polls to increase engagement
+3.5.
+Use polls to increase brand awareness

 By posting LinkedIn polls a few times per week, you manage to keep in touch with your community.